 2. Create a comfortable sleeping environment

-Choose bedding, pillows, mattress, and blankets that encourage relaxation.
+Choose bedding, pillows, mattress, and blankets that encourage relaxation and ease of mobility.
 Use darkening curtains or shades to block out light to promote sleep.

 3. Exercise regularly